Lieutenant-Titus/DhirajQuizzybee/README.md

 - Automatic MCQ generation using (Gemini AI)
 - Interactive quiz interface with correct answer checking
 - Explanation for each question
-- Save quiz results to a text file
+- Save quiz results to a text file.

 ## Requirements